What Is Lifestyle Segmentation?

 People want to be heard, your customers included.
 When you listen to them and meet their needs, they'll come back.

-Different Types of Lifestyle Segmentation in Marketing
+Different Types of Lifestyle Segmentation

 Segmentation can be as varied as customer demographics, but four key groups are typically considered when analyzing lifestyle data.